 Once the configuration and its parameters are created, the configuration needs to be mapped back to the template.
-Previously we mapped urn:thingworx:template:curriculum to the experience as its template, now urn:curriculum:config:1 will be mapped back to urn:thingworx:template:curriculum.
+Previously we mapped urn:curriculum:template:202 to the experience as its template, now urn:curriculum:config:1 will be mapped back to urn:curriculum:template:202

-curl -u %uname%:%passwd% -H "Content-Type: application/json" -H "X-Requested-With: XMLHttpRequest" -k -d "{\"key\": \"urn:curriculum:config:1\", \"value\": \"urn:thingworx:template:curriculum\"}" %server%/ExperienceService/id-resolution/mappings
+curl -u %uname%:%passwd% -H "Content-Type: application/json" -H "X-Requested-With: XMLHttpRequest" -k -d "{\"key\": \"urn:curriculum:config:1\", \"value\": \" urn:curriculum:template:202\"}" %server%/ExperienceService/id-resolution/mappings

 The last step for mapping these configurations is to map your ThingMark to the configuration that you created.
 Whenever you scan this specific ThingMark, this specific configuration of the model will appear.
 Note: you will have to input your specific ThingMark instance where prompted.